Nanaimo's 12 off-leash dog parks

 Diver Lake Park

-2430 Black Franks Drive this large field next to the parking lot is an official off-leash between October 1 and April 30 yearly.
+2430 Black Franks Drive.
+This large field next to the parking lot is an official off-leash area year round.

 St. George Ravine Park